full

 Speaker:

-communication was fairly rare.
+as communication was fairly rare.

 Speaker:

-Doctors he'd occasionally call and pick up their calls though.
+Doctors, he’d occasionally call, and pick up their calls, though,

 Speaker:

-Again, more rarely in recent years.
+again, more rarely in recent years,

 Speaker:

-And he never once answered a call from a number, not already in his contacts.
+and he never once answered a call from a number not already in his contacts.

 Speaker:

-But every week.
+But every week, without fail,

 Speaker: